au-ts/libvmm/docs/MANUAL.md

 The goal of this section is to give a detailed introduction into making a system using libvmm with the [seL4 Microkit](https://github.com/seL4/microkit).
-This is done by explaining one of the example QEMU ARM virt systems that boots up a simple Linux guest.
+This is done by explaining one of the example QEMU virt AArch64 systems that boots up a simple Linux guest.

 All the existing systems are located in `board/$BOARD/systems/`.
 This is